 Bellco Law’s experienced and competent team will guide you through the conveyancing process and ensure your obligations are met and rights are protected.

-• Review the contract to advise of your obligations and rights.
+• A review of the contract to advise of your obligations and rights and determine key dates.
 If you engage us before, we will review and provide advice on the contract and prudent changes to make to further strengthen your rights and obligations.

-• Liaise with your bank and the other party’s legal representative.
+• Liaise with third parties such as banks, brokers and the other party’s legal representative.

 • Keep you informed throughout

-• Calculate the final settlement adjusted figure to be paid
+• Calculate a final settlement adjusted figure to be paid

-In a legal context, and in standard contracts, ‘time is of the essence’ is a statement that requires parties to complete their obligations on time.
+Time is of the essence’ is a statement that requires parties to complete their obligations on time.
 In other words, it means that timing is material to performance.
-Standard contracts include “time is of essence” by default.
+Most contracts include “time is of essence” by default.

-For conditions in a standard contract, such as payment of the deposit, notification of finance or notification of building and pest, it means that these (or other conditions) are required to be complied with by 5pm on the due date.
+For a majority of conditions in contracts, such as payment of the deposit, notification of finance or notification of building and pest, it means that these are required to be complied with by 5pm on their due date.

-Off the plan contracts are commonly bespoke contracts and differ from project to project and developer to developer.
-There are certain statutory requirements that govern ‘off the plan’ contracts however these are quite different to the statutory requirements that govern standard contract.
+Off-the-plan contracts are often bespoke contracts that differ from project to project and developer to developer.
+There are certain statutory requirements that govern off-the-plan contracts.

-It is a statutory provided right of 5 business days in standard contracts for buying homes (residential conveyancing).
-This means if you’re not totally happy, you can cancel the contract during this time.
+It is a statutory consumer provided right of 5 business days in contracts for buying and selling residential property.
+This means if you’re not totally happy, you can cancel the contract during this period.

 Certain instances can apply though where the cooling off period does not apply.
-It can also be shortened by agreement.
+It can also be shortened or waived by agreement.

-In standard contracts for buying homes (residential conveyancing) risk in a property will ‘transfer’ to the buyer immediately after the contract date.
-This means that a buyer needs to organise insurance for the property straight away even though the property may still be subject to conditions and not settled.
+More often than not, risk in a property under a contract will ‘transfer’ to the buyer immediately after the contract date.
+This means that a buyer needs to organise insurance for the property straight away even though the property may still be subject to conditions and not owned by the buyer yet.

-Transfer duty (or stamp duty) is a tax that is paid to the Government upon a transfer of ownership of a property.
-It is payable by a buyer of a property and the amount to be paid is dependent upon the status and intention of the buyer and the price of the property.
+Transfer duty (or stamp duty) is a tax paid to the Government upon a transfer of ownership of a property.
+It is payable by a buyer and the amount to be paid is contingent upon the contract price and the buyer.

-Bellco Law can assist in determining the amount of transfer duty to be paid and any applicable concessions or exemptions.
+Bellco Law can assist in determining the amount of transfer duty to be paid and the applicability of any concessions or exemptions.

-In standard contracts for buying homes, insurance should be taken out by a buyer straightaway and despite any contract still being subject to conditions.
-Commonly, and as part of any finance application by a buyer, a bank will require a copy of a insurance policy for the full replacement value of the property.
+Insurance should be taken out by a buyer straightaway and despite any contract still being subject to conditions.
+Commonly, and as part of any finance application by a buyer, a bank will require a copy of the insurance policy for the full replacement value of the property.

-This is a form that confirms that your pool complies with the pool safety standard at the time it was checked by a pool safety inspector.
+This is a form that confirms a pool complies with the pool safety regulations.
 Pool safety certificates are valid for either 1 year (for shared pools) and 2 years (for non-shared pools).

 Pool safety certificates are required when someone is selling a property, buying a property or renting (leasing) a property.

-Also commonly referred to as guarantor advice certificate or legal advice certificate, a independent legal advice certificate is often required by a Bank / Lender to confirm the borrower or guarantor to the loan has received independent legal advice and has understood the potential liabilities and risks involved.
+Sometimes referred to as guarantor advice certificate or legal advice certificate, a independent legal advice certificate is required by a Bank / Lender to confirm the borrower, or guarantor, to the loan has received independent legal advice and has understood the potential liabilities and risks involved.

 Get A Quote